nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Gold Radioisotope

-#### Dictionary Definition:\n**Gold Radioisotope (n.):** Isotopes of gold that are radioactive, primarily used in medical diagnostics and therapy.
+ **Gold Radioisotope (n.):** Isotopes of gold that are radioactive, primarily used in medical diagnostics and therapy.
 They are characterized by their instability and the emission of radiation during decay, which can be utilized in imaging and treatment procedures.
 The most notable gold radioisotope is Gold-198, employed in brachytherapy for prostate cancer treatment and in the diagnosis of certain types of diseases.

 #### Classification:
  - **Nuclear Medicine Material:** Items used in the practice of nuclear medicine for diagnostics and therapy.